MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. Select **Close** to return to the process details screen.

-### Remove sensitive information

-1. Select the action that contains information you want to remove.

-1. Edit the action name or description to remove any sensitive information, such as account numbers or passwords.

-1. Delete any screenshots that contain sensitive information.

-1. Alternatively, you can delete the entire action by selecting **Delete action** in the menu at the top.

 ### Grouping tips

 - As much as possible use an existing activity name.
 This creates a more consistent and accurate process map.
-- Group names will be available in the dropdown list whenever a recording is saved.
-To remove group names from the dropdown list after it was removed from all recordings that used that group name, you need to analyze the recording.
+- Activity names will be available in the dropdown list whenever a recording is saved.
+To remove activity names from the dropdown list after it was removed from all recordings that used that activity name, you need to analyze the recording.

 ### Manage activity names